dlt-hub/dlt/docs/website/blog/2023-11-01-dlt-dagster.md

 It does so in a scalable way, enabling you to run it on both micro workers or in highly parallelized setups. `dlt` also offers robustness on extraction by providing state management for incremental extraction, drop-in requests replacement with retries, and many other helpers for common and uncommon extraction cases.

-To start with `dlt`, you can install it using pip: `pip install dlt`.
+To start with `dlt`, you can install it using pip: `python -m pip install dlt`.
 Afterward, import `dlt` in your Python script and start building your data pipeline.
 There's no need to start any backends or containers.

 ## Project Overview: